Step 2: Advanced Gemology

 Dyeing and Sealing

-Gemstone enhancements can be applied to less expensive gems, too.
-Dyes are common treatments for stones such black onyx.
+Less expensive gems can receive enhancements, too.
+Dyes are common treatments for stones such as black onyx.
 Jewelers often seal porous materials like turquoise with surface coatings, such as paraffin wax, so body oils won’t cause discoloration.